iamconorwilson/email-pipeline/README.md

 ├── templates/
 └── email.njk
 ```
 The build tool will render Nunjucks files at the root of your source folder, and Sass files at the root of the Sass folder.
-You can stop files from being rendered by prefixing the filename with an underscore (e.g. ``emails.njk`` will be rendered but ``_styles.scss`` will not).
+You can stop files from being rendered by prefixing the filename with an underscore (e.g. ``styles.scss`` will be rendered but ``_styles.scss`` will not).

-## Next Steps
+## TODO
 * Test email send function
-* Additional templating language options (mustache/handlebars, pug, tailwind, maizzle)
+* Additional templating language options (pug, tailwind, maizzle)
 * Debugging option, skipping the HTML Clean stage to assist with bug fixing.